Case Study

 Through their ISL Adapt initiative, the firm linked up with a team of researchers to determine how they could use ML to reduce the environmental and energy costs of the new plant, including Fellows and Canada CIFAR AI Chairs at Amii Martha White, Adam White and Csaba Szepesvári, Amii Machine Learning Scientist James Bell, and the University of Alberta's Omid Namaki and Anna Koop.
 The project was also supported by Alberta Innovates.

 Water treatment plants are very power-intensive, so reducing energy use was one of the main goals.
 Much of that energy use comes from pumping water, especially for a plant like Drayton Valley, which uses a process called ultrafiltration.
-The process uses chemicals on untreated water, causing solids and contaminants to bind together and sink to the bottom of the tank.
+The process uses chemicals on untreated water that creates conditions where small particles and contaminants are bound together to improve the filtration process.
 Then, the plant pumps the water through special membranes, which filter out smaller contaminants and let clean water through.

-"How do you tune a plant to respond to different changes in the environment?"
+"How do you tune a plant to respond to different surface water changes in the environment?"

 Douglas Hallett, ISL Engineering